-Director – David R. Ellis, Screenplay – Eric Bress & J. Mackye Gruber, Story – Eric Bress, J. Mackye Gruber & Jeffrey Riddick, Producers – Craig Perry & Warren Zide, Photography – Gary Capo, Music – Shirley Walker, Visual Effects Supervisor – Joseph B. Bauer, Visual Effects – Cinema Production Services, Digital Dimension & Pixel Magic, Special Effects Supervisor – Alex Burdett, Makeup Effects – WCT Productions (Supervisor – Bill Terzakis), Production Design – Michael S. Bolton.
-Production Company – New Line Cinema
+Director – David R. Ellis, Screenplay – Eric Bress & J. Mackye Gruber, Story – Eric Bress, J. Mackye Gruber & Jeffrey Reddick, Producers – Craig Perry & Warren Zide, Photography – Gary Capo, Music – Shirley Walker, Visual Effects Supervisor – Joseph B. Bauer, Visual Effects – Cinema Production Services, Digital Dimension & Pixel Magic, Special Effects Supervisor – Alex Burdett, Makeup Effects – WCT Productions (Supervisor – Bill Terzakis), Production Design – Michael S. Bolton.
+Production Company – New Line Cinema.

 A.J.
 Cook (Kimberly Corman), Michael Landes (Officer Burke), Ali Larter (Clear Rivers), Jonathan Cherry (Rory), Justina Machado (Isabelle Hudson), T.C.
 Carson (Eugene), Lynda Boyd (Nora Carpenter), Keegan Connor Tracy (Kat), David Paetkau (Evan Lewis), James Kirk (Tim Carpenter), Tony Todd (Bludworth), Andrew Airlie (Mr Corman)